 "How do you think it would be to fall from a roof?"
 Kiera asks.
 She believes she's like a cat with nine lives, and she always talked openly about death.

 "Is it better to be a sinner or a prisoner?"
-Zey asks herself.
+Zey asks herself in one story.

 She's let the pastor down.
 He placed a hand on her leg, and he didn't get the response he wanted, so now she's being punished for it.